Richard Arkwright was an eighteenth century pioneer of industrial equipment

 1779: His mill in Chorley, Lancashire was destroyed by a mob of labourers who burnt it down as a protest against his machinery which reduced the need for manual labour.

 1781: Several rival manufacturers were setting up using his ideas and he prosecuted nine companies for breach of his patents.
-(April) Samuel Need died and Jedediah Strutt decided to break up the partnership as he was worried that Arkwright was expanding his factories too fast.
+Samuel Need died in April and Jedediah Strutt decided to break up the partnership as he was worried that Arkwright was expanding his factories too fast.
 Arkwright went on to build factories in Manchester, other parts of Lancashire, Staffordshire and Scotland.

 1783: Arkwrigth built Masson Mills at Matlock Bath, Derbyshire.